seeincodes/ontrack/README.md

 Optimism deployment of contract on goerli (https://goerli.etherscan.io/tx/0x5a7b2fa454597d7253d4432c849f12d8c4eb3eb9752820b21d1ae68a0f0d1719)

 #### Gnosis Chain
 **Gnosis Chain** We have deployed smart contract on Gnosis Chain to allow our users multichain experiance as the transactions are cheaper.
-As Gnosis chain can only be deployed on testnet here is a hash address for gnosis chiado contract 0x684f05d2208b10b25da1875b6feeadca82a7e6b09a7f4c2369e39a1e818be11f
+Gnosis chain can only be deployed on testnet.
+Here we provide a hash address for gnosis chiado contract 0x684f05d2208b10b25da1875b6feeadca82a7e6b09a7f4c2369e39a1e818be11f

 #### ApeCoin